OctopusDeploy/People/Cloud-Engineering/L3-Senior-Cloud-Engineer.md

 ## 🌱 Teaching and Mentoring

-- I consistently help new hires and to "level up" and become more proficient over time.
+- I consistently help new hires and team members to "level up" and become more proficient over time.
 - I am fuelling my team's desire to learn.

 <details>